portfedh/portfolio_grafana/README.md

 Make sure to save your encryption password, as there is no recovery option if you forget it.

-If you need to manually decrypt your files, you can do so using the following command:
+If you want to manually decrypt your files, you can do so using the following command:

 ```bash
 python3 file_encryption.py <username> decrypt